 - Muzzleloader Gun Case (required) -state law in Illinois when transporting to and from the field

 - Pull Up Rope – all of our stands should have these but it might not hurt to throw one in your pack

 - Treestand Safety Harness & Strap that goes around the tree (required when hunting out of stands)

 - Slippers or Heavy Socks (shoes are removed in mud room)

 Book Your Muzzleloader Hunt Now

 We offer 4 night, 3 day muzzleloader hunts in legendary Pike and Calhoun County, Illinois.
 5 star lodging, home-cooked gourmet meals and professional guides will make for a once in a lifetime muzzleloader hunting experience!
 We intensely manage 5,000 acres for bucks over 140 inches.
+Start a new tradition this year with friends and family with a muzzleloader hunt this season!
 For more information give us a call at 217-734-2526 or E-Mail to book a hunt!
 We typically sell out for this hunt every season, book now!